ivovs-tud/HackAWindFarm/README.md

 # Hack a Wind Farm Python Attack Interface

 This repository provides a Python interface for interacting with the Hack a Wind Farm supervisory controller.
 It lets participants observe selected communication channels and, when enabled, perform false data injection (FDI) attacks against selected turbine signals.

 The interface is specific to the Hack a Wind Farm hackathon setup and is not intended as a general-purpose IEC 61850, SCADA, or wind farm control library.
+See the ``docs`` folder for an introduction to wind farms and an in-depth description of the hardware setups.

 ## Requirements